 The Process Invades Your Privacy

 Another common misconception about credit scoring is that it somehow invades your privacy.
-In reality, it does not delve any deeper into your privacy them the credit bureaus already do.
-Credit scores are simply a number that is derived by combining all of the information that is in your credit report.
+In reality, it does not delve any deeper into your privacy than the credit bureaus already do.
+Credit scores are simply a number that is derived by combining all of the information in your credit report.
 The score is basically like a summary that is based on a complex formula.
 The information that it needs to come up with this number is already present in your report.
 The credit bureaus are the ones who accumulate this information with the help of your creditors.
-It is definitely good idea to understand my credit score often.

 Applying for Credit Will Hurt My Chances of Getting Approved